YePererva/CS6890/README.md

 - MFC works in batch mode
 - Voltage over time generation is proportional to microbial growth kinetics
-- Voltage drops as function of applied resistance is based on semi-saturation equilibrium (1/5 of maximal load) Model simulates data that can be collected with method of fixed resistors or digital potentiometer.
+- Voltage drops as function of applied resistance is based on semi-saturation equilibrium (1/5 of maximal load)

-Data was saved as csv-file and consisted of 4 fields:
+<br>Model simulates data that can be collected with method of fixed resistors or digital potentiometer.<br>Data was saved as csv-file and consisted of 4 fields:
 - Operation time
 - Applied resistance
 - Achieved voltage